Red Sox notebook: Rodriguez likely to start on injured list as Opening Day roster takes shape

 Other than Rodriguez, the Red Sox are expected to be at full strength in the rotation as the season begins.
 Garrett Richards, who had to quarantine for a couple of days after being deemed a close contact to Matt Barnes, is expected to be ready by the weekend.

-Nathan Eovaldi will start Opening Day and both Nick Pivetta Martín Pérez will be ready to go for the start of the year.
+Nathan Eovaldi will start Opening Day, while both Nick Pivetta and Martín Pérez will be ready to go for the start of the year.

-MATT BARNES, Garrett Barnes and at least two other pitchers (Matt Andriese and Garrett Whitlock) were cleared to rejoin the team Monday afternoon after it was deemed Barnes’ positive test was either a false or “non-infectious” positive.
-Cora expects the Red Sox to have all of those pitchers back by Thursday.

-“We’re getting all the boys back today,” he said.
-“One thing for sure, we’ve got to know where they’re at.
-I think the relievers, just a few days off, quote-unquote, that’s not going to bother them.
-They’re going to be ready for Thursday.
-As far as the rotation, we’ve got to see where they’re at as far as work.”

-RYAN BRAZIER hit another setback as he suffered a left calf strain, Cora said.
+BRAZIER HAD ANOTHER setback as he suffered a left calf strain, Cora said.
 It occurred as the Red Sox reliever was trying to field a ground ball during a B game on Monday.
 Brasier was scheduled to have an MRI on Tuesday morning to determine the severity of the injury.

 “We’ll know more in the upcoming days,” Cora said.
 “It doesn’t look too promising.
 He thought it was a cramp early on but obviously at night he felt worse.”